cbg-ethz/V-pipe/tutorial_sarscov2.md

 # installation and download of V-pipe dependencies
 ```
 > **Tips:**  To save space, you can install the *-minimal* version of *snakemake*, without all the GUI dependencies.
-> If you don't have any development tools on this machine, you can also install *git* and your favourite text editor
+> If you don't have any development tools on this machine, you can also install *git* and your favorite text editor

 ## Clone V-pipe